fabiot100/DevOps/kong/README.md

-# Kong installation tutorial using Docker - Sandbox
+# Kong installation tutorial using Docker

 This tutorial explains how to install Kong using Docker.